Without doubt one of Menorca's greatest attractions are it's many wonderful and varied beaches.

 The below Virgin Beaches are reachable on foot from following resort beaches

 - Cala Macarella,Cala en Turqueta from Cala Galdana

 - Son Saura from Son Xoriguer

 - Playa Binigaus from Santo Tomas

 - Playa d'Atalis from Santo Tomas and Son Bou

 - Cala Pudent from Son Parc

-For those who prefer resort beaches with tourist facilities then Menorca can also offer some of the best with daily cleaning and a range of water sports and beach side bars and restaurants.
+For those who prefer resort beaches with Bars, Loungers and Umbrella hire then Menorca can also offer some of the best with daily cleaning and a range of water sports and beach side bars and restaurants.
 Topless sun bathing is usual on most beaches.
-Menorcas' longest sandy resort beach is Playa de Son Bou at just over is the 3.5 km long in the middle of the south coast.
+Menorcas' longest sandy resort beach is Playa de Son Bou at just over is the 2.5 km long in the middle of the south coast.